 Many are marked with radio station notations; many state explicitly that they are “promotional and not for sale,” with drilled holes, clipped corners, record company stickers and handwritten taped track lists.

-It’s my intention to listen to all the records that I’ve received and to write a review for each one.
+It’s an honor to have brought these collections together and to play these vinyls that were mostly pressed before I was born (and I’m not young…)!
+My intention is to listen to all the records that I’ve received and to write a review for each one.
 I hope you’ll enjoy following along!